jonasschneider/momentum/README.md

 This Rack app is the argument to `Momentum.start`.
 The simplest possible solution is to just use your regular Rack app with the Momentum backend.
 SPDY requests to your app will cause your application code to be executed in the SPDY server itself.

-The Momentum backend provides functionality for deferred/asynchronous responses.
-This works just like in a Thin environment: throwing `:async` will cause the header reply to be postponed.
-Calling the proc stored in `env['async.callback']` will send the headers.
-If you provide a body with callback functionality, you can even use streaming bodies.
-[See here for an example from Thin.][thin_async] Be careful though: when running your app on Momentum, you are probably using an adapter.
-While the backend provides `:async` capabilities to the app, not all adapters do.
+But you probably don't want this, for several reasons.

-As your app is most likely not asynchronous, the event loop of the SPDY server will be blocked when running your app's code.
-This can cause timeouts and other problems, and will effectively make your SPDY sever synchronous, and you don't want that.
+First, as your app is most likely not asynchronous, the event loop of the SPDY server will be blocked when running your app's code.
+This can cause timeouts and will effectively make your SPDY sever synchronous.

+Second, SPDY is meant as a front-end protocol.
+Running your app on a front-end server will break when you need to scale.

+The recommended solution is simple: keep your existing HTTP infrastructure and backend servers, and use Momentum as a proxy to your backend servers, as described in the usage example above.

+### If you don't care about scaling
+Add the following to your app's `Gemfile`:

+    gem 'momentum', :git => 'git://github.com/jonasschneider/momentum.git', :submodules => true

+Then download the code and start the server by running:

+    $ bundle install
+    $ bundle exec momentum

+This will start momentum running your `config.ru` with the Defer adapter.
+This adapter (see below) will run your application code in a separate thread per request, so make sure it's threadsafe.
-In order to stay non-blocking, you should use an adapter to offload the app execution to somewhere else.
-If you're curious, you can try out what happens without an adapter by running `momentum --plain` in your app's directory.
+If you're curious, you can try out what happens without an adapter (running your app directly in the event loop, no threads) by running `momentum --plain` in your app's directory.

 Adapters